 In 1886, Florida was hit by a deep freeze that killed the oranges and damaged the groves.
 Two brothers with a farming supply business, Sydney and Joshua Chase, used the occasion to purchase some discounted land southwest of Orlando.
 The brothers called it “Isleworth,” but they could not have dreamed of its worth today.
 It’s now one of America’s most exclusive gated communities.
 Isleworth includes a private golf course designed by Arnold Palmer, tennis courts, a full-service spa, swimming pools, fishing in seven lakes, and boat ramps.
 The residents enjoy their homes, but what if they never left?
 What if they forgot there was a real world outside their mansions and beyond their gates?

-As Christians, it’s easy to grow comfortable inside our gated communities—our churches and places of fellowship—but there’s a lost and desperate world outside.
-The reason we gather inside the gates is for spiritual rest and worship, to practice our calling, and to prepare for the challenges beyond our walls.
-After all, the church is home base for Christians while we’re in this world, and it’s nice to be home, to fellowship, to praise and worship God, and to enjoy the blessings of “body life.”
-But someone once said, “The Gospel isn’t something we come to church to hear; it’s something we go from church to tell.”
+As Christians, it’s easy to grow comfortable inside our gated communities, but there’s a lost and desperate world outside.
+As someone once said, “The Gospel isn’t something we come to church to hear; it’s something we go from church to tell.”

-That’s why I love preaching the Great Commission.
-At our church, as we gather to honor our Lord in worship and to prepare for another week’s ministry, I often remind our congregation of Jesus’ words in Matthew 28:18-20: “All authority has been given to Me in heaven and on earth.
+At our church I often remind our congregation of Jesus’ words in Matthew 28:18-20: “All authority has been given to Me in heaven and on earth.
 Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all things that I have commanded you: and lo, I am with you always, even to the end of the age.”

 Jesus emphasized four things in this passage, the first being His power and authority.
 Notice how He parsed His words: “All authority has been given to Me, therefore you go.”
 The implication is clear: As we go with His message, we’ll have His power.
 Jesus made this even clearer in Acts 1:8, saying, “You shall receive power when the Holy Spirit has come upon you; and you shall be witnesses to Me.”

 This is great comfort in witnessing.
-In my preaching or personal conversation, I can flub up, botch the job, and think I’ve failed.
+In my preaching or personal conversation, I can think I’ve failed.
 But the Holy Spirit has a way of using some word or verse, for the power isn’t in my personality or intellect, nor in my skills of persuasion.
 It’s in His Spirit-anointed Word, and His Word doesn’t return void.